 Has an access-to-medicine strategy with measurable objectives, integrated within its overall corporate strategy.
 Roche performs strongly.
-Its within its Annual Report. strategy is focused on understanding local barri-Has an average performance in responsible ers to access and covers all therapeutic areas the company is involved in.
-The highest responsibility for access lies directly with the board, namely with the Corporate Governance and Sustainability
+Its strategy is focused on understanding local barriers to access and covers all therapeutic areas the company is involved in.
+The highest responsibility for access lies directly with the board, namely with the Corporate Governance and Sustainability Committee.

 Provides evidence of financial and non-financial access-related incentives at the executive level.
 Roche performs well.
-It incentivises its CEO. senior executives and in-country managers to perform on access to medicine with financial and non-financial rewards.
+It incentivises its CEO, senior executives and in-country managers to perform on access to medicine with financial and non-financial rewards.

-Publicly discloses outcomes of its access-to-medicine activities.
+access-to-medicine activities.
 Roche performs strongly in transparency of access activities.
 It publicly discloses its commitments, measurable goals, objectives and targets for improving access to medicine in countries in scope of the Index.
-It facilitates accountability and transparency by consistently sharing the outcomes of its access-to-medicine activities, including its Global Access Programme, in a centralised manner promotional practices.
+It facilitates accountability and transparency by consistently sharing the outcomes of its access-to-medicine activities, including its Global Access Programme, in a centralised manner within its Annual Report.

+Has an average performance in responsible promotional practices.
 Roche's sales agents are not solely incentivised on sales volume targets.
 However, the company sets sales incentives at the individual level for agents.
 Roche has an internal tracking mechanism but does not publicly disclose information related to transfers of values to healthcare professionals in countries in scope of the Index (e.g. payments for attending events or promotional activities), unless required by law or by local regulations.
-The company does not place limits on transfers of value to healthcare professionals, but reports setting remuneration in line with fair market value uous system to monitor activities, audits (both internal and external, covering third parties and in all countries where it operates) and has formal processes to ensure third-party compliance with company standards.
+The company does not place limits on transfers of value to healthcare professionals, but reports setting remuneration in line with fair market value.

+Has some compliance controls to ensure that governance efforts are not undermined by non-compliant or corrupt activities.
+Roche has an average performance, demonstrating evidence of some components looked for by the Index: country risk-based assessment, a continuous system to monitor activities, audits (both internal and external, covering third parties and in all countries where it operates) and has formal processes to ensure third-party compliance with company standards.
 There is no evidence, publicly found or disclosed to the Index, of fraud-specific risk assessment.
 No breaches in countries in scope of the Index were publicly found in the period of analysis.

-Has some compliance controls to ensure that governance efforts are not undermined by non-compliant or corrupt activities.
-Roche has an average performance, demonstrating evidence of some components looked for by the Index: country risk-based assessment, a contin-